-Florida Probate Checklist
+Florida Probate Process: Essential Checklist for Residents

-Estate Information Checklist & Information
+Comprehensive Estate Information Checklist

 As you might expect, you’ll need a great deal of information to begin and complete the probate process in Florida.
 The following is an information checklist published by the Florida Bar, under "Practice Under Florida Probate Code, section 1.31."
 This checklist is a useful starting point if you are wondering where to begin with probate.